Shauna Macdonald (Scottish actress)

-Early life
+Early life and education

 Shauna Macdonald was born in Malaysia while her father was working in the country.
 At the age of three, she moved back to her family's native Edinburgh in Scotland.
-As a child, Macdonald was very shy and had a lisp and went to speech therapy.
+As a child, Macdonald was very shy.
+She had a lisp and went to speech therapy.
 Her mother made her join a choir group that did musical theatre.
 Her first role was when she was four years old, portraying a fairy in a church hall in Portobello.
 She attended Towerbank Primary School in Portobello.

 At the age of 12, Macdonald joined the Brunton Youth Theatre in Musselburgh and then the Paisley Youth Theatre in Paisley.
 It was here that she met and became friends with fellow Scottish actor James McAvoy.
-At 14, Macdonald landed the lead role in the theatre's production called Earth Crack where she starred alongside singer and actor David Sneddon and McAvoy.
+At 14, Macdonald landed the lead role in the theatre's production called Earth Crack, where she starred alongside singer and actor David Sneddon and McAvoy.
 After working as a cleaner for the brother of Ann Coulter, a Scottish talent agent, Coulter signed with Macdonald as her agent.
-Macdonald attended Portobello High School where she participated in the school plays.
-After graduating, she studied acting at the Royal Scottish Academy of Music and Drama in Glasgow, and was two years below James McAvoy.
-She later went on to co-star with McAvoy in a film and he is a patron of the Edinburgh Youth Theatre, which Macdonald runs.
+Macdonald attended Portobello High School, where she participated in the school plays.

+After graduating from school, she studied acting at the Royal Scottish Academy of Music and Drama in Glasgow, where she was two years below James McAvoy.
+He later became is a patron of the Edinburgh Youth Theatre, which Macdonald runs.